Singapore–South Korea relations: History

 The earliest contact between Singapore and South Korea was dated to April 1950, when South Korean trade delegation paid a 5-day visit to Singapore.
 South Korea then established a Korea Trade Centre in Singapore in 1964.
 After Singapore's independence in 1965, the two countries established a fishing venture in 1967.
 In August 1969, Han Pyo-wook, the Ambassador of South Korea to Thailand, visited Singapore as the special envoy of Park Chung-hee, the President of South Korea, becoming the first official contact between the two countries.
 During his visit, Han met S. Rajaratnam, the Minister for Foreign Affairs of Singapore and handed a "special message" to Yusof Ishak, the President of Singapore.
 Some political observers believed that the visit of Han was a "counterbalance" to the visit of a North Korean special envoy team in the previous month.

 In 1971, South Korea and Singapore established consular relations by renaming the Korea Trade Centre to a consulate-general.
 The two countries established formal diplomatic relations in 1975.
-In 1979, Lee Kuan Yew became the first Prime Minister of Singapore visiting South Korea.
+In 1979, Lee Kuan Yew became the first Prime Minister of Singapore to visit South Korea.
 The two countries started regular ministerial meetings in the same year.
 In 1981, Chun Doo-hwan, the President of South Korea paid a state visit to Singapore, making him the first President of South Korea to do so.
-In 2002, S. R. Nathan became the first President of Singapore visiting South Korea.
+In 2002, S. R. Nathan became the first President of Singapore to visit South Korea.

-In 2005, Lim Hng Kiang, the Minister for Trade and Industry of Singapore and Ban Ki-moon, the Minister of Foreign Affairs and Trade of South Korea signed Korea-Singapore Free Trade Agreement.
+In 2005, Lim Hng Kiang, the Minister for Trade and Industry of Singapore and Ban Ki-moon, the Minister of Foreign Affairs and Trade of South Korea signed the Korea-Singapore Free Trade Agreement.
 It was valid in 2006.

-When Lee Kuan Yew died in 2015, Park Geun-hye, then President of South Korea, visited Singapore to attend his funeral.
+When Lee Kuan Yew died in 2015, Park Geun-hye, then-President of South Korea, visited Singapore to attend his funeral.

+Singapore and South Korea will celebrate 50 years of diplomatic relations in 2025.